Index of this page:

 In recognition that you won't have the opportunity to have a greater influence on anyone but your own children, the importance of being the best parent possible is clear

-To prepare our children to deal with the harsh and sinful world in which we live
+To prepare our children to deal with the harsh and sinful world in which

 To prepare our children to be good parents and productive members of society

-To prepare our children to maintain their faith and hope in Christ, and knowledge of truth in the face of a world hostile to Christianity
+To prepare our children to maintain their faith and hope in Christ, and

 To be an example to the world that the Christian way of life really works